paritoshM9/Gea_Bot/README.md

 **Instructions on running it:**

 - Zip the contents of the "dialogflow" folder.
 - Open google dialogflow website and sign in .
 - Create a new agent and name it anything
 - Go to the agent settings -> Import as zip and import the zipped file.
+- Open the 'fulfillment' folder from github project
+- Follow the instructions give in 'Readme.md' in that folder to apply cloud functions in the chatbot.
+- Deploy the 'inline-editor'
 - Use your phone's google assistant ( logged in with the same email which you used in dialogflow) and call "Talk to my test app".
 - That's it !